BitMEX/api-connectors/auto-generated/javascript/docs/OrderApi.md

   'clOrdID': "clOrdID_example", // String | Optional Client Order ID.
 This clOrdID will come back on the order and any related executions.
   'clOrdLinkID': "clOrdLinkID_example", // String | Deprecated: linked orders are not supported after 2018/11/10.
   'pegOffsetValue': 1.2, // Number | Optional trailing offset from the current price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders; use a negative offset for stop-sell orders and buy-if-touched orders.
 Optional offset from the peg price for 'Pegged' orders.
   'pegPriceType': "pegPriceType_example", // String | Optional peg price type.
-Valid options: LastPeg, MidPricePeg, MarketPeg, PrimaryPeg, TrailingStopPeg.
+Valid options: MarketPeg, PrimaryPeg, TrailingStopPeg.
   'ordType': "Limit", // String | Order type.
 Valid options: Market, Limit, Stop, StopLimit, MarketIfTouched, LimitIfTouched, Pegged.
 Defaults to 'Limit' when `price` is specified.
 Defaults to 'Stop' when `stopPx` is specified.
 Defaults to 'StopLimit' when `price` and `stopPx` are specified.
   'timeInForce': "timeInForce_example", // String | Time in force.
 Valid options: Day, GoodTillCancel, ImmediateOrCancel, FillOrKill.
 Defaults to 'GoodTillCancel' for 'Limit', 'StopLimit', and 'LimitIfTouched' orders.
   'execInst': "execInst_example", // String | Optional execution instructions.
-Valid options: ParticipateDoNotInitiate, AllOrNone, MarkPrice, IndexPrice, LastPrice, Close, ReduceOnly, Fixed.
+Valid options: ParticipateDoNotInitiate, AllOrNone, MarkPrice, IndexPrice, LastPrice, Close, ReduceOnly, Fixed, LastWithinMark.
 'AllOrNone' instruction requires `displayQty` to be 0.
 'MarkPrice', 'IndexPrice' or 'LastPrice' instruction valid for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
+'LastWithinMark' instruction valid for 'Stop' and 'StopLimit' with instruction 'LastPrice'.
   'contingencyType': "contingencyType_example", // String | Deprecated: linked orders are not supported after 2018/11/10.
   'text': "text_example" // String | Optional order annotation. e.g. 'Take profit'.
 };